 - Adjust seasoning and serve with a little bit of the broth, or “potlikker.”
 Pass Tabasco or Pickapeppa sauce at the table to let each diner season to taste.

-Southern Greens Variations
+Southern Greens Notes and Variations

 - Some of the possible greens to use for this dish: beet, chard, chicory, collard, dandelion, kale, mustard, turnip.